 On 17 May 2021 Jayden McCarthy, aged 16 at the time of the alleged offences, went on trial at Exeter Crown Court, accused of sexually assaulting nine children at a nursery in Torbay.
 The prosecution alleged the CCTV footage revealed 13 incidents when Jayden McCarthy is caught sexually assaulting children.
-He is now aged 18 years of age.
+At the time of his trial he was aged 18 years of age.

 According to the prosecution Jayden McCarthy would commit the offences while encouraging children to crawl over him on the floor, away from staff in a toilet block, or when applying sun cream.

 The prosecution stated, “over the course of several weeks in 2019 Jayden McCarthy sexually assaulted nine children.
 These assaults were of varying degrees of seriousness, ranging from touching children over and under clothing in their private areas to an incident of rape”.

 At the trial Jayden McCarthy denied the sexual offences.
 The jury were shown 13 CCTV clips taken in July 2019 of him touching eight children inappropriately.

 What sexual offences was Jayden McCarthy convicted of?